Channel Groups

 Naming Groups

-Each group can be given a custom name up to 10 characters — for example, "Front", "Sub", "Rear", or "Fill".
+Each group can be given a custom name up to 10 characters, for example "Front", "Sub", "Rear", or "Fill".

 1. Tap a group name field.